 Our research uses engineering to solve clinical problems and advance human health.
-We aim to develop new ways for to tinker with the body with greater spatial and temporal resolution to diagnose and treat disease.
+We aim to develop new ways to tinker with the body with greater spatial and temporal resolution to diagnose and treat disease.
 This work can be divided into two areas: neuroengineering and translational medicine.

 Neurological disorders are increasingly prevalent in our population.
 We now understand many of these diseases result from dysfunction of a specific brain circuit.
 The nervous system also extensively innervates all organs in our bodies, and communicates with metabolic and endocrine pathways.
 We combine mechanical, electrical, materials, and bio-engineering toolkits towards designing minimally invasive technologies for neuromodulation.
 Some examples of this work are below: